[Holodeck:

 to help me find a way to transfer myself back to Sickbay.

-NEELIX: And uh, I'll assist Commander Chakotay, Captain.
+NEELIX: And, er, I'll assist Commander Chakotay, Captain.
 As you may

 have heard, my tracking skills are legendary throughout the quadrant.